kcredit/Walkable-Accessibility-Score/README.md

 Please cite the conference paper when using the aggregate data or code:

-Credit, K., Farah, I., Talen, E., Anselin, L., & Ghomrawi, H. (2024).
-The Walkable Accessibility Score (WAS): A spatially-granular open-source measure of walkability for the continental US from 1997-2019. *Proceedings of the 32nd GISRUK Conference*.
-Available from: https://zenodo.org/records/10899286.
+Credit, K., Farah, I., Talen, E., Anselin, L., & Ghomrawi, H. (2025).
+The Walkable Accessibility Score (WAS): A spatially-granular open-source measure of walkability for the continental US from 1997-2019. *Environment and Planning B*.
+DOI: https://doi.org/10.1177/23998083251377116.